MCXGK3/UEP/README.md

 * When you inspect a PlayMakerFSM, a button labeled "Open Fsm Inspector" will appear in the upper-right corner.
 Click it to open the viewer.
 * The State, Event, and Variables pages function identically to their counterparts in FSMExpress.
 * The Operations page displays the currently selected State and Transition.
 With "Recording" enabled, it can also log the FSM's transition process.
 * Occasionally, connection lines may appear in incorrect positions.
 Reopening the viewer typically resolves this issue.
-If you know how to fix it permanently, feel free to raise a Pull Request.!
+If you know how to fix it permanently, feel free to raise a Pull Request.

 ![example](./example.png)